 Are You English or Canadian?

 Right now Grammarly is set to American English.
 I found many Grammarly complaints from British and Canadian reviewers who failed to notice that Grammarly doesn't respect their spelling system right now.
 Their “language” will surely be added as the software improves.
-Currently, there is no option to choose your language or dialect within the Grammarly interface.
+Currently, in Grammarly review, you'll see that there is no option to choose your language or dialect within the Grammarly interface.

 If you are British or a Canadian who prefers color to color, then you might find Grammarly lacking in its current iteration.